BernardoLima92/STM32F103_SineWave_ADC_DMA_Ex03/README.md

 To create the sinusoidal wave and control the correct time of the ADC conversions i´ve used the Timers 2 and 4.
 Furthermore, i´ve used a look up table where the values of the sine wave were stored.

 The Timer 2 controls the exact moment that the DMA transfer the value from look up table to timer 2 register.
-The Timer 4 controls the exact moment that the ADC conversion is done.
+The Timer 4 controls the exact moment that the ADC conversion is done by DMA.

+The figure below shows the thinking behind the code.